RobotecAI/rai/README.md

 - [ ] UI for configuration to select features and tools relevant for your deployment.

 ## Setup

+Before going further, make sure you have ROS 2 (Jazzy or Humble) installed and sourced on your system.

 ### 1. Setting up the workspace: